WET samples do not reproduce the organ sound

 The samples contain the loud sounds of the organ in the church; therefore listening with headphones will always lead to hearing damage.
 For an organist, his hearing is vital and it is unwise to use headphones.
 Hearing damage can occur in the form of poor perception of certain tonal areas, but Tinnitus (ringing in the ears) is more common.
 In all cases, hearing damage cannot be cured.

 The samples of Organ Art Media are recorded by Helmut Maier from a great distance from the pipes and assessed with headphones.
-He strongly recommends that you also listen to them on the Hauptwerk organ with headphones.
+The user is expressly advised to also listen to them with headphones.
 He has stored the long echo tails in such a way that they cannot be shortened.
 His samples differ greatly from the original sounds and cannot be improved by voicing them.
 He does not want to use convolution reverberation.
-The conversations I had with him have not led to a better quality, why I removed his sample sets from my Hauptwerk organ.
+The conversations I had with him have not led to a better quality.
+I don't want to hear this mess and that's why I wrote off his sample sets and removed them from my Hauptwerk organ.

 Nederlands